ramafhgit/E-Commerce-Shipping-Prediction/README.md

 Now as things stand, Anterin Dong has a 59.6% late shipment rate which means the majority of the shipment is arriving late.
 This is obviously a problem.

 ## Goals
-We want to <b>minimize the possibility of late shipment </b> so that the late shipment rate could drop at least by 20%.
+We want to <b>minimize the possibility of late shipment </b> so that the late shipment rate could drop to at least 20%.

 ## Objective
 Create a model to predict the shipment arrival; so that the company knows which products is going to arrive late.